inspire-eu-validation/view-service/wmts-1.0.0/at90-getcapabilities-layer-style.md

-# Layer Style Title and Identifier
+# Layer Style Identifier and Title

-**Purpose**: Test that each style has a human-readable name mapped to Title element and a unique identifier mapped to Identifier element.
+**Purpose**: Test that each style has a unique identifier mapped to Identifier element and if a human-readable name is included, it is mapped to Title element.

 **Prerequisites**